Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming | Paul Hawken

 This keynote talk was given at the 2019 Bioneers Conference.

 The visionary goal of Project Drawdown, founded by Paul Hawken, is to actually reverse global warming by drawing carbon out of the atmosphere back down to pre-industrial levels.
 All the practices and technologies documented in Paul’s best-selling Drawdown book are already commonly available, economically viable, and scientifically valid.
 The true power of Drawdown is its holistic nature.
 Doing what’s right for the climate means doing the right thing across the board and will also create abundant, meaningful jobs and a vibrant green economy.
-For over 30 years, Paul has been at the forefront of transformative solutions for people and planet, including his highly influential books The Ecology of Commerce, Natural Capitalism and Blessed Unrest.
+For over 30 years, Paul has been at the forefront of transformative solutions for people and planet.

 Read the full verbatim transcript of this keynote talk below.